 In some cases, you may need to use advanced save options such as defining a custom zero tag and custom zero tag column.
-For more information on when these advanced options may be needed, see How Save Type 1 updates data in the database.
+For more information on when these advanced options may be needed, see How Save Type 1 works.